KIT-CMS/CROWN/docs/sphinx_source/py_configuration.rst

 In this example, the parameter ``applyRecoilCorrections`` is added to the parameter list of the producers ``mm`` and ``mt``.
 Due to the configuration of the modifier, the parameter will be set to ``True`` for the samples of the type ``wj``.
 For all other samples, the default value ``False`` is set.

-Internally, the revolving of modifiers is done using the :py:func:`~code_generation.configuration.Configuration.resolve_modifiers` function, which is called automatically by the :py:func:`~code_generation.configuration.Configuration.add_config_parameters` function.
+Internally, the resolving of modifiers is done using the :py:func:`~code_generation.configuration.Configuration.resolve_modifiers` function, which is called automatically by the :py:func:`~code_generation.configuration.Configuration.add_config_parameters` function.

 Output Quantities
 ******************